manifold-minded/manifoldm/README.md

   direction, auto-orient secondary axis, manual tweaks and visibility control for selected or all joints in the scene.
-- Colorizer: apply viewport override index colors to selected shape nodes, and mesh id color vertex generator.
+- Colorizer: apply viewport override index colors to selected shape nodes, and vertex colors for mesh id used in Substance Painter.
 - Polyporter: import and export polygons between Maya and ZBrush.
 (Work in progress)
 - ...and more to come!